pachterlab/kallistobustools/getting_started.md

 SRR8599150_S1_L001_R2_001.fastq.gz
 ```

-## 2. Setting up the index and gene map
+## 2. Set up the index and gene map
 ### Build the index
 We first need to decompress (unzip) the reference fasta file we downloaded.